‘GENESIS OF THE DALEKS’

 The new special features on Blu-ray include the ‘Behind the Sofa’ feature on ‘Genesis of the Daleks’ with Tom Baker (the Fourth Doctor); Sadie Miller, Elisabeth Sladen’s daughter and producer Philip Hinchcliffe as well as Louise Jameson (Leela); Janet Fielding (Tegan) and Sarah Sutton (Nyssa).
 There’s also the ‘Live From The TVC Canteen’ audio item and a brand-new 5.1 surround sound audio mix option for the story to enjoy.

 On the PDF front, as well as the ‘Radio Times Listings’ of the story, there are also production documents and scripts for the story.
 You need a special Blu-ray computer drive for that.
 The ‘Doctor Who Annual 1976’ PDF is included on Disc 6 of the Season 12 Blu-ray box set.
-Sadly ‘The Dalek Tapes’ documentary isn’t included on the ‘Genesis of the Daleks’ disc for the Season 12 Blu-ray.
-Why?!
-I liked that documentary!
+‘The Dalek Tapes’ documentary is now included on the ‘Destiny of the Daleks’ disc in the Season 17 Blu-ray box set of ‘Doctor Who’.

 On Disc 6 of the ‘Doctor Who – The Collection – Season 12’ Blu-ray, there is the ‘Genesis of the Daleks’ omnibus edition which couldn’t be included on Disc 4 of the box set.
 This is due to the available space not being provided on Disc 4. 😀